 - Story-Telling (one hour) Key Stages 1 & 2 English

 Retelling “Sigurd and the Dragon”.
 Based on Morris’s Icelandic Sagas, join Sigurd in his adventures in the mountains where he is advised by Odin and faces the fearsome dragon, Fafnir.
 He finally vanquishes Fafnir and takes his fabulous treasure.
 The pupils enact the story in costume ending with a tableau vivant.

 - Wallpaper printing (45 mins) Key Stage 2 Art and Design/Maths

 Following an introduction looking at woodblock and wallpaper books, the children use woodblocks to create designs, and paper, paint and brushes to do the actual printing.
 Colours will be restricted.
 Each child creates and prints their own design.

 We can limit designs to leaves/flowers/birds or other themes which work for the school.
 The closing ten minutes will look at the Kelmscott Chaucer and the Printing press.

-Citizenship Programme for Key Stage 2 and 3
+Citizenship Session for Key Stage 2 and 3

-If you would like to order a hard copy of the resource pack or book a school visit please contact email@example.com or telephone: +44 (0)208 741 3735
+If you would like to book a school visit please contact email@example.com

 Half Term and Full Term Holiday Workshops

 We regularly hold workshops for children during half-term and summer holidays.
-Please check back for details.
+Please visit our Whats On page for details.